domchristie/turn/README.md

 }
 ```

-This is how the `turn.css` is organized, so you may want to get rid of that file altogether. `animation-fill-mode: forwards` is recommended to prevent your transitions from jumping back.
+This is how `turn.css` is organized, so you may want to get rid of that file altogether. `animation-fill-mode: forwards` is recommended to prevent your transitions from jumping back.

 ### Custom Class Names